 You’ve likely never travelled like this before: trekking through lunar-like landscapes with some playful goats as your companions.
 There’ll be fresh air, spectacular scenery and a rustic picnic, but the real highlight is the unique chance to revel in nature alongside these peculiarly loveable animals, who’ll be running free around you.
 Stay at XQ El Palacete in Morro Jable, on the south tip of the island, and you’ll have the opportunity to see more of the local wildlife on a whale and dolphin watching cruise.
 Or simply kick back and enjoy the sun, sea and surf at this tucked-away resort.

-8. Trek through the jungle in Langkawi
+8. Trek through the rainforest in Grenada

 Inspired?